yamt/toywasm/README.md

     there is no cheap way to know the type at runtime.
-    While validating the bytecode, toywasm annotates these instructions with the sizes of the values so that the necessary infomation is available when executing it.
+    While validating the bytecode, toywasm annotates these instructions with the sizes of the values so that the necessary infomation is available when executing it later.
+While it's theoretically possible to calculate them at the execution time, it would be something like repeating the validation step.

-    This is unconditionally enabled if toywasm is built with variable-sized values, which is the default.
+    This is unconditionally enabled if and only if toywasm is built with variable-sized values, which is the default.
     (`-D TOYWASM_USE_SMALL_CELLS=ON`)